EvolBioInf/macle/README.md

 genome, first create a FASTA file that contains the sequences of all chromosomes.
 Note that keeping the chromosomes in separate files may lead to different results, because possible repeats between chromosomes cannot be detected.
-This feature of dnalc allows repetitiveness to be investigated on various scales,
+This feature of macle allows repetitiveness to be investigated on various scales,
 e. g. chromosome-wide vs. genome-wide - the "frame of reference" is defined by input file.

-If no parameters are specified, dnalc returns a single MC value for the complete concatenated sequence.
-The `-n` parameter restricts dnalc to specific regions.
+If no parameters are specified, macle returns a single MC value for the complete concatenated sequence.
+The `-n` parameter restricts macle to specific regions.
 If the file contains multiple sequences `-n NAME` selects the sequence with the given name.
 The name is a prefix of the FASTA header of the sequence until either the first whitespace or 32 characters are reached.
-It is also possible to restrict dnalc to a region of that sequence by using `-n NAME:FROM-TO`.
+It is also possible to restrict macle to a region of that sequence by using `-n NAME:FROM-TO`.

 **Examples**

 ```
 # get MC value for the whole concatenated sequence:
-dnalc seq.fa
+macle seq.fa
 # get MC value for the complete second sequence in the file:
-dnalc -n chrZ seq.fa
+macle -n chrZ seq.fa
 # get MC value for the interval 12-345 of the second sequence in the file:
-dnalc -n chrZ:12-345 seq.fa
+macle -n chrZ:12-345 seq.fa
 ```

 ### Batch modes
-dnalc has two batch modes: *sliding window* or *list of queries*.
+macle has two batch modes: *sliding window* or *list of queries*.
-When given the sliding window size parameter `-w`, dnalc returns a series of MC values.
-Alternatively, when given a file with intervals, dnalc prints an MC value for each interval.
+When given the sliding window size parameter `-w`, macle returns a series of MC values.
+Alternatively, when given a file with intervals, macle prints an MC value for each interval.

 The `-w` parameter (optionally combined with `-n`) yields the values of windows within the specified region.
 Using `-w` without `-n`